roytang/blog/content/post/2024/06/weeknotes-06-30/index.md

 Tuesday: My dad asked me to help with some printing, and that was how I found out we were out of printer ink.

-Wednesday: Trudged over to the baranggay hall to get some papers.
+Wednesday: Trudged over to the barangay hall to get some papers.

 Thursday: Groceries, buying new printer ink, and in the evening I managed to sneak off and do [a quiz night](/2024/06/popquiz-rainbow/).